BoilingSoup/php-mvc-framework/README.md

 # php-mvc-framework

-This is an MVC framework I made with vanilla PHP to learn how popular MVC frameworks work.
+This is a minimal MVC framework I made with vanilla PHP to get a better understanding of how popular MVC frameworks work.

 Some features include:
 - Twig templating for views